amirr19/spring-security-login-jquery/README.md

 ## How to run the application
-In order to run application you only need to run `spring boot` application and then go to [http://localhost:9002](http://localhost:9002) address in your web browser.
+In order to run application you only need to run `spring boot` application and then go to [http://localhost:9002](http://localhost:9002) address in your web browser, then you would see the login page. what would happen if you type wrong username and password?
+> Hey guys username is `user` and password is `pass` which are stored in `memory`!

 **Alternative method**
 Run `spring boot` application then run `index.html` file in `JetBrain Live Server` you know it how!
 **Setup database**